akshar100/ashleshajs/README.md

 You can generate the documentation bu running ```ant docs```.
 This will run YUIDocs on the Javascript code and generate the documentation.

+A file documentation.pdf is provided which gives the basic overview of the architecture and the philosophy behind design in an academic perspective.

 Credits and Bugs
 ------------------
 This framework is authored by Akshar Prabhu Desai.
 Many people helped conceptualize this framework and many people provided the neccessary resources.